Xantosh/FreeCodeCamp-Data-Analysis-Projects/README.md

 # FreeCodeCamp-Data-Analysis-Projects
 All the data analysis completed projects.

-Project1 : Mean-Variance-Standard Deviation Calculator
+Project1 : Mean-Variance-Standard Deviation Calculator.<br>
 Project2 : Analyzing the data on the csv file only using pandas and some anlaytical skills.